sreevishnu-ux/Tkinter-projects/ROCK PAPER SCISSOR GAME/README.md

-A simple and basic ROCK PAPER SCISSOR game built usinf tkinter
+A simple and basic ROCK PAPER SCISSOR game built using tkinter